ThomUK/STAR-quadrant-icon-maker/README.md

 # STAR Data Quality Assurance Icons
 Produce a full set of STAR data quality icons in .PNG format for use in performance reports.
+The icons are drawn using the {grid} package.

 ---
 ## Project Description